threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_single.md

 ***

-# Find Nodes with the ThreeFold Explorer
+# Find a 3Node with the ThreeFold Explorer

 We first need to decide on which 3Node we will be deploying our workload.